bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### XHTML

 Stands for Extensible Hyper Text Markup Language.
 XHTML is the next step in the evolution of HTML.
-It's syntax is stricter and more verbose.
+It’s syntax is stricter and more verbose.

 ### XPath